-There exists a type of models, that we will denote as "parabolised", that are able to efficiently represent amplifier flows.
+In a deterministic context, there exists a type of models, termed as "parabolised", that enable to efficiently represent amplifier flows.
 These models, such as parabolised stability equations and one-way Navier-Stokes propagate, in the frequency domain, hydrodynamic instability waves over a given turbulent mean flow.
-We can note that these models, by their structure, give access to a natural experimental implementation.
-They are an ingredient adapted to represent the system, but have a mathematical structure strongly different from the dynamical models classically used in control and data assimilation.
-It is then important to develop new methodologies of control, estimation and data assimilation with these models to reach our objectives.
-Moreover, inventing new models by introducing the modelling under location uncertainties in these parabolised models will be perfectly adapted to represent the evolution and the variability of an instability propagating within a turbulent flow.
+The extension of parabolised models to a stochastic version is a promising approach which is perfectly adapted to represent the evolution and the variability of an instability propagating within a turbulent flow.

-6.3 Analysis and modeling of turbulent flows and geophysical flows
+7.3 Analysis and modeling of turbulent flows and geophysical flows